gsi-upm/gsicrawler/docs/tutorials.rst

    $ git clone https://lab.cluster.gsi.dit.upm.es/sefarad/gsicrawler.git
    $ git clone https://lab.cluster.gsi.dit.upm.es/sefarad/dashboard-gsicrawler.git

 Then, it is needed to set up the environment variables.
 For this task, first create a file named ``.env`` in the root directory of each project (gsicrawler and dashboard-gsicrawler).
-As you can see, Twitter and MeaningCloud credentials are needed if you wish to use those services.
+As you can see, `Twitter <https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens>`_ and `Meaningcloud <https://www.meaningcloud.com/developer/apis>`_ credentials are needed if you wish to use those services.

 .. code::